eForms Logo

 Rhode Island Non-Solicitation Agreement

 A Rhode Island non-solicitation agreement is a contract between an employer and an employee that restricts the employee from soliciting business using connections or information gained during the period of employment with the company.
-The agreement is intended to protect the employer’s investments in building a business.
+The agreement is intended to protect the employer's business efforts from their competitors.

 Is It Legally Enforceable in Rhode Island?